-- E.1 Generate at least 10% of the scheme's expected energy requirements though sources of decentralised and renewable or low-carbon energy. - E.2 Dealing with water by ensuring: a) external ground levels have a nominal fall away from any entrances to buildings, with ground levels maintained above the adjacent highway, b) foul and surface water runoff connect into Anglian Water's sewer network and discharge by gravity; c) at least 50% reduction in discharge of surface water from the site using the a combination of the following SUDS techniques: ponds, blue roofs, swales, bio-retention areas, green roofs and permeable paving.
+E.1 Generate at least 10% of the scheme's expected energy requirements though sources of decentralised and renewable or low-carbon energy.

-- E.3 Ground investigation and remediation secured by inclusion of contaminated land planning conditions. - F Historic built environment - F.1 Preserve or enhance the conservation area and avoid harm to the setting of listed buildings. - F.2 Reinstate a strong building line along Ber Street. - F.3 Development on Rouen Road and the east side of Ber Street must respect the topography of the area. - F.4 The scale of building proposed for the site should respond to the sensitivity of smaller scale historic buildings and neighbouring residential uses and the opportunity of prominent parts of the site for greater architectural emphasis.
-Three broad height parameter areas are proposed for the site (number of storeys measured from primary entrance level): - The lowest buildings (4-5 storeys) should be positioned along the west edge of the site close to listed buildings and residential flats at the rear of Ber Street. - A moderate scale of buildings (5-7 storeys) could be positioned: a) on the east edge of the site to emphasise the dramatic topography but with sensitivity towards the Paradise Place flats, which have their main windows and spaces on the side away from Prospect House and b) the
+- E.2 Dealing with water by ensuring: a) external ground levels have a nominal fall away from any entrances to buildings, with ground levels maintained above the adjacent highway, b) foul and surface water runoff connect into Anglian Water's sewer network and discharge by gravity; c) at least 50% reduction in discharge of surface water from the site using the a combination of the following SUDS techniques: ponds, blue roofs, swales, bio-retention areas, green roofs, grey water recycling from roofs and permeable paving. - E.3 Ground investigation and remediation secured by inclusion of contaminated land planning conditions. - F Historic built environment - F.1 Preserve or enhance the conservation area and avoid harm to the setting of listed buildings. - F.2 Reinstate a strong building line along Ber Street. - F.3 Development on Rouen Road and the east side of Ber Street must respect the topography of the area. - F.4 The height thresholds proposed for the site, which have been determined through a combination of built heritage and residential sensitivity, are shown in figure 22.
+At this stage these parameters are indicative.
+When a planning application is prepared for the site the thresholds may be adjusted in response to architectural treatment, information on visual impact in relation to heritage impact, residential amenity and development viability.